 His attitude is summarised in the quote below, written the day after part one of an account went to air.
 Almost dead after seven months of madness, Penelope eventually did abandon homeopathy and seek surgery and treatment.
 Her quality of life improved significantly for two years, until metastasis again reared, ultimately leading to her death.
 Penelope had written about her small chance of survival.
 Peter Dingle knew very well indeed that statistically her chances were small.
 Nonetheless, facts have never gotten in Doc Dingles way before.
 He argued on July 5th that Penelope died from “experimental chemotherapy”, and he wonders why her “actual death” wasn’t investigated;

 Homeopathy is a primary feature of most anti-medical movements.
 Absolutely implausible it carries its own language, belief system, code of obedience and perceived transgression to “out-group” thinking.
 It is in all ways a cult.
 ABC’s Australian Story aired Desperate Remedies, which covers the full sad and sordid tale.
 It’s presented below with additional slides of the Coronial Inquest into the circumstances surrounding Penelope’s death, and a synopsis or three.
 It’s a story of stupidity, gullibility, cowardice, opportunism, narcissism and power.
 Penelope’s letters to the truly cruel and callous Francine Scrayen who lied to save herself can be accessed here.

 We must, however, as fair minded individuals remember Peter Dingle did lose his wife and “best friend”.
 He did – until the last – strive to convince Penelope that she could cure herself with positive thinking.
 He himself laboured in preparation of his Dingle Deal nutritional miracles.
 Calling him a “callous bastard” is quite simply not befitting for a fair and critically minded observer.
-He is without doubt, also a first rate narcissistic arse hole.
+He is without doubt, also a first rate narcissist.